Deeper dive

 • Vaccines: Errors in the storage, handling, or administration of vaccines.

-• Medical devices: Errors related to the use of devices like infusion pumps, insulin pens, or inhalers.
+• Medical devices: Errors related to the use of devices such as infusion pumps, insulin pens, or inhalers.

 • Supplements: Issues arising from the use of dietary supplements, including interactions with prescribed medications.

-• Diagnostics: Mistakes in diagnostic processes, like misinterpreting test results, which can lead to incorrect treatment plans.
+• Diagnostics: Mistakes in diagnostic processes, such as misinterpreting test results, can lead to incorrect treatment plans.